rfjakob/gocryptfs/Documentation/MANPAGE.md

 **-ro**
 :	Mount the filesystem read-only

+**-scryptn int**
+:	scrypt cost parameter expressed as scryptn=log2(N).
+Possible values are
+	10 to 28, representing N=2^10 to N=2^28.

+	Setting this to a lower
+	value speeds up mounting and reduces its memory needs, but makes the password susceptible to brute-force attacks.
+The default is 16.

 **-serialize_reads**
 :	The kernel usually submits multiple concurrent reads to service
 	userspace requests and kernel readahead. gocryptfs serves them